 - Click Next

-Set Run Once in Replication Schedule.
+Select Run Once in Replication Schedule.

-Unset Make Destination Dataset Read-Only.
+Clear the checkmark in Make Destination Dataset Read-Only.

 Click START REPLICATION

 This method does not preserve file ACLs.

 The web interface supports using Tasks > Rsync Tasks to transfer files out of the GELI pool.